B7TxSpeed/HideGroupNecro/README.md

 ## Changelog

+* Version 1.2.1: Fix menu loading and bump API to Firesong.
 * Version 1.2.0: Add options to hide or show nameplates and hide bars with hide group enabled.
 * Version 1.1.1: Fix saved variables.
 * Version 1.1.0: Standalone version with no hindrance from the crown store NPC after each fight.